oracle/oraclesolaris-contrib/REST/python/notebooks/installing_jupyter_on_Oracle_Solaris.md

 ```

 Of course if these certificates aren't signed by a *managed CA* the browser will probably complain and you'll have to accept this or use the key file.
 For more info on managed CA's see the [README on certificates](certs/README.md).

+ Once you've made these changes you can start Jupyter as described above.

 ## Adding the New Python Kernel to Jupyter